Tree surveys and hedgerow survey

 In some cases, a full tree survey may not be necessary.
 It may be sufficient to submit a Tree Constraints Plan.

-A Tree Constraints Plan
+Contents of a Tree Constraints Plan

 The Tree Constraints Plan should be a combination of the information gathered during a topographical survey (location of all trees, shrubs and hedges and other relevant features such as streams, buildings and spot level heights) and an accurate tree survey.